 Episode 2: The Girl Who Died Twice

-The line between life and death isn’t always as clear as you might think.
-When a 13 year-old girl from Oakland named Jahi McMath was pronounced brain dead after a surgical complication in 2013, California issued her a death certificate.
+When a 13-year-old girl from Oakland named Jahi McMath was pronounced brain dead after a surgical complication in 2013, California issued her a death certificate.
 Five years later, she received a second death certificate in New Jersey.
 How could one person die twice?
-We learn about the history and ethics of “brain death” and hear from a Harvard physician who explains how Jahi’s case is an example of the consequences of an unclear definition of brain death.
+In this episode, we learn that the line between life and death isn’t always as clear as you might think.

 About the Experts